-There are different pass grades attainable on each assessment.
+At the Organisational Learning Centre you will be given a variety of different assessment types in order to give you the very best chance of meeting the learning outcomes for your programmes.
+There are different pass grades attainable on each assessment: Pass, Merit and Distinction.
+Every assessment may not offer the chance to attain all three grades, but there will be chances for you to gain all three within every unit.
 If you receive a referral for an assessment then you have not met the requirements to pass and you will need to resit/resubmit.

-Remember that you must pass all your assessments in order to pass the module, and you must pass all of your modules to complete your programme.
-However, in some circumstances where you have not fully met the pass criteria, one module maybe compensated in order to complete your programme.
+Remember that you must pass all your assessments in order to pass the unit, and you must pass all of your units, however in some circumstances there may be one compensated unit in order to complete your programme.